IPMI [623]

 It is also essential to try out known default passwords for ANY services that we discover, as these are often left unchanged and can lead to quick wins.
 When dealing with BMCs, these default passwords may gain us access to the web console or even command line access via SSH or Telnet.

-If default credentials do not work to access a BMC, we can turn to a in the RAKP protocol in IPMI 2.0.
+If default credentials do not work to access a BMC, we can turn to a flaw in the RAKP protocol in IPMI 2.0.
 During the authentication process, the server sends a salted SHA1 or MD5 hash of the user's password to the client before authentication takes place.

 This can be leveraged to obtain the password hash for ANY valid user account on the BMC.
-These password hashes can then be cracked offline using a dictionary attack using Hashcat
+These password hashes can then be cracked offline using a dictionary attack using Hashcat mode 7300.

-In the event of an HP iLO using a factory default password, we can use this Hashcat mask attack command hashcat -m 7300 ipmi.txt -a 3 ?1?1?1?1?1?1?1?1 -1 ?d?u
+In the event of an HP iLO using a factory default password, we can use this Hashcat mask attack command hashcat -m 7300 ipmi.txt -a 3 ?1?1?1?1?1?1?1?1 -1 ?d?u which tries all combinations of upper case letters and numbers for an eight-character password.

 Metasploit Dumping Hashes